 - If the UE has moved to another MBS service area of the MBS session:

-- If the target NG-RAN node support MBS and RAN resource has not been allocated, the SMF provides the MBS session information related to the new Area session ID to NG-RAN.
-For Xn handover, the SMF updates the PDU session with the N2 SM information using the Path Switch Request Ack message.
-For N2 handover, the SMF updates the PDU session after the completion of the handover procedure.
+- If the target NG-RAN node support MBS after the completion of the handover procedure, the SMF provides the MBS session information related to the new Area session ID to NG-RAN via the PDU Session Modification procedure.
 Per the received the MBS session information, the 5GC shared delivery is established.